Preparing The Kitchen

 4. Cutting board

-5. Baking items – rolling pin, sifters, utensils, etc. (many baking items can be cleaned off, but having separate items for gluten-free cooking will certainly prevent any gluten-containing residue being left behind on shared items)
+5. Baking items – rolling pin, sifters, utensils, baking tins if scratched, etc. (many baking items can be cleaned off, but having separate items for gluten-free cooking will certainly prevent any gluten-containing residue being left behind on shared items).
+Buy new wooden utensils as wood is porous and could trap gluten particles.
+Never let the new wood utensils come in contact with gluten, or you’ll need to replace them again.

 The following foods are where cross-contamination is most likely to occur, primarily due to utensils being dipped inside & then onto a piece of wheat bread, and then back in again!
 The best way to avoid this from happening is to buy two of the product, and stick a bright label on the gluten-free one.
 Purchasing condiments in squirt bottles, will avoid having to use a utensil.

-• mustard, ketchup, relish, & any other condiments that require dipping into
+mustard, ketchup, relish, & any other condiments that require dipping

 Other Useful Tips:

-• Try to convince the rest of the family to convert to eating, at a minimum, gluten-free pasta & pancakes, so you can avoid performing the “juggling” act of preparing & cooking both wheat and gluten-free simultaneously!
+• Try to convince the rest of the family to convert to eating, at a minimum, gluten-free pasta & pancakes, so you can avoid performing the “juggling” act of preparing both simultaneously!

 • Keep cold gluten-free items (flour, etc.), in a separate drawer in refrigerator.